Blog>Expert Advice>9 tips to banish firework noise and calm your scared animal

 How to calm a dog from fireworks?

 If your dog is distressed by firework noise, stay with it at home and offer plenty of comfort and reassurance.
-You can create a doggie den to act as a safe space, play some reward-based games to distract them, and put the TV on to muffle outside noise.
+You can create a doggy den to act as a safe space, play some reward-based games to distract them, and put the TV on to muffle outside noise.

 What can I do to help my dog with fireworks?